unsw-se2021/Hare/Deliverable_1_Documentation/Problem_Statements/Problem_Statements.md

 5. Travellers or consumers shopping for packaged products in another language don't have an easy way to translate the ingredient's list.

-6. Consumers may find it difficult to determine if a product contains allergens or substances they might not be able to consume if product packaging is not clear.
+6. It may be to difficult to determine if a product contains allergens or substances they might not be able to consume if product packaging is not clear.

 7. Finding synonyms for ingreidents' names on product packaging is not intuitive and easy while shopping or reviewing items.

-8. Consumers don't have a way of categorizing and sorting ingredients in packaged products automatically so that they can intuitively review what they are purchasing.
+8. There is no  way of categorizing and sorting ingredients in packaged products automatically so that consumers can intuitively review what they are purchasing.

-9. ??
+9. ???
 ```